RAF Davidstow Moor

 Today's Visitors

 RAF and Navy helicopters do put in occasional appearances at Davidstow and Westland's have test flown their Merlins at the airfield.
-One was noted on 26 July 2012, quite close to the Watch Tower.
+One was noted on 26 July 2012, quite close to the Watch Office.

 RAF and Navy helicopters do put in occasional appearances at Davidstow and Westland's have test flown their Merlins at the airfield.
-One was noted on 26 July 2012, quite close to the Watch Tower.
+One was noted on 26 July 2012, quite close to the Watch Office.

 Sources -